bschurko/Schurko.Foundation.NET4/README.md

 A powerful class full of extensions and utilities for the string object.

 ## Logger
-A simple class for creating and retriving the .NET core Logger class.
+A simple class for creating and retriving the .NET Frameworks Trace Logger.

 ## Network Util and Sockets wrapper class
 A powerful number of classes that simplify the creation of a socket based server and a socket client for communicating with a socket server.